We have collected the most frequently asked questions in this section of the Help Center.

 You can change this setting by signing in to your Openli dashboard > then selecting Widgets > Cookie widget > Edit Widget > Widget layout and here choosing where you want the shield to stick to.

-The languages supported on our Cookie Free plan are English, Danish, Norwegian, Swedish, Spanish, French, Finnish, Dutch and German.
+The languages supported are English, Danish, Norwegian, Swedish, Spanish, French, Finnish, Dutch and German.
 The default installation language is English but by following this guide, you can easily change the widget language to one of the other language options.

 Color customisation is a great way to infuse your branding to your cookie pop-up and make it a more cohesive part of your website.
 Simply use our widget builder to easily add your brand colours.
 You can access the widget builder by logging on to your Openli account > selecting